Today is a lovely day to discuss the potential health benefits of alligator pepper.

 Another study found that alligator pepper extract was able to improve the tensile strength of wound tissue in rats.

-5. Alligator Pepper Could Be Beneficial For Skin Health
+5. Beneficial For Skin Health

 Due to its anti-inflammatory and antioxidant properties, alligator pepper may be good for the health of your skin.